Best Tips for Abdominoplasty Scar Fading & Care

 Disclaimer: Operation performed by Dr Bernard Beldholm.
 Adult content, surgery has risks; individual results vary, seek 2nd opinion.
 Please see the full disclaimer.

 In the long-term healing phase, which spans from six months to two years post-surgery, your scars will continue to evolve.
-Initially, abdominoplasty scars may appear deep purple or red, but they will gradually fade to a paler color over 18 months to two years.
-By the one-year mark, tabdominoplasty scars usually become less noticeable and may present a softer color.
+Initially, abdominoplasty scars may appear deep purple or red, but they will gradually fade to a paler colour over 18 months to two years.
+By the one-year mark, abdominoplasty scars usually become less noticeable and may present a softer colour.

 Most abdominoplasty scars can take up to two years to fully mature and fade into less noticeable lines.
 A mature scar in individuals with lighter skin may eventually fade to a pale white line, offering a smoother and more aesthetically pleasing appearance.